rohitpithisaria/frontendassignment/README.md

 # TaxAdda Frontend Assignment

 As part of our application process, we'd like to see what you can produce by giving you a small test assignment.
 It should take you no more than a few hours to complete the assignment, but any extra polish or features you might want to put in will not go unnoticed.
-Also, we request you to write your own code rather than copy assignment from internet as we can easily determine originality while reviewing all internship application.
+Also, we request you to write your own code rather than copy assignment from any other source as we can easily determine originality while reviewing all internship application.

 ## The assignment